pauljeter/pauljeter-astro/src/content/blog/control-scope-with-sass-and-bem-naming.md

 ## Wrapping Up

 By borrowing a page from JavaScript's playbook, we've effectively managed scope in Sass.
 Setting `$self: &` at the root of your component gives you more control over your selectors, resulting in cleaner, more maintainable CSS.
-Give it a try—it could revolutionize how you structure your BEM components.
+Give it a try, it could revolutionize how you structure your BEM components.